St Georges Terrace

 St Georges Terrace (colloquially known as "The Terrace") is the main street in the city of Perth, Western Australia.
-It runs parallel to the Swan River and forms the major arterial road through the central business district.
+It runs parallel to the Swan River and forms the major arterial thoroughfare through the central business district.

 Its western end is marked by the Barracks Arch near Parliament House across the Mitchell Freeway; the eastern end joins Adelaide Terrace at the intersection with Victoria Avenue.

 Naming

-St Georges Terrace was named after St George's Cathedral.
+St Georges Terrace was named after the Patron Saint of England and Britain's ruling monarch at the time, King George IV and shown on plans of Perth from the 1830s onwards.

+St George's Cathedral takes its name from the road name.
 Originally, houses occupied by clergy of the cathedral and lay clerks of the cathedral choir constituted a substantial portion of the Terrace.
 Some of these houses such as The Deanery remain, however the majority of these were demolished in the 1960s.

-The apostrophe was removed from the name in the 1980s.
+The apostrophe was removed from the name in 1956 by the Department of Lands and Surveys now Landgate in accordance with international naming practices when applied to a geographic name.

 Streetscapes

-The level of St Georges Terrace is in effect at the top of a ridge, where the short roads that descend southerly towards Perth Water all provide views of the Swan River, including Barrack Street, Sherwood Court, Howard Street, William Street, Mill Street and Spring Street.
+The level of St Georges Terrace is in effect at the top of a ridge, where the short streets that descend southerly towards Perth Water all provide views of the Swan River, including Barrack Street, Sherwood Court, Howard Street, William Street, Mill Street and Spring Street.

 Buildings

 The main streetscape between Barrack Street and William Street in the 1930s and 1940s constituted considerable uniformity of design and building height.
 By the late 1970s removal of significant older buildings for taller more modern buildings changed this permanently.
-Perth's earlier tallest buildings were located on St Georges Terrace, including the Colonial Mutual Life building (tallest building in Perth from 1936 to 1962), subsequent tallest buildings were: Citibank House (37 St Georges Terrace, 1962 until 1970; it was then known as the T & G Building), Parmelia House (191 St Georges Terrace, 1970 to 1973), 140 St Georges Terrace (AMP Building, 1975 to 1976), Allendale Square (77 St Georges Terrace, 1976 to 1977), St Martins Tower (44 St Georges Terrace, 1978 to 1988), BankWest Tower (108 St Georges Terrace, 1988 to 1992) and Central Park (152-158 St Georges Terrace, tallest since 1992).
+Perth's earlier tallest buildings were located on St Georges Terrace, including the Colonial Mutual Life building (tallest building in Perth from 1936 to 1962), subsequent tallest buildings were: Citibank House (37 St Georges Terrace, 1962 until 1970; it was then known as the T & G Building), Parmelia House (191 St Georges Terrace, 1970 to 1973), 140 St Georges Terrace (AMP Building, 1975 to 1976), Allendale Square (77 St Georges Terrace, 1976 to 1977), St Martins Tower (44 St Georges Terrace, 1978 to 1988), 108 St Georges Terrace, (1988 to 1992) and Central Park (152-158 St Georges Terrace, tallest since 1992).

-A number of other buildings are along the road:
+A number of other buildings are along the Terrace: